nicolaemmolo/FakeNewsDetection_ThesisProject/README.md

 ### `Word2Vec_GoogleNews300/`
 This folder contains the pre-trained **Word2Vec embeddings (Google News, 300d)** used to initialize the Deep Learning models (CNN and BiLSTM).
 *Note: Due to its significant file size, this directory is not included in the repository.
 You can download it on [https://code.google.com/archive/p/word2vec/](https://code.google.com/archive/p/word2vec/).*

+### `requirements.txt`
+This file contains the list of all Python libraries and dependencies required to run the project.
+It ensures that the environment is consistent and that the code executes correctly.

+### `Tesi_Emmolo.pdf`
+The complete Master's Thesis document.
+It provides the full theoretical framework, detailed methodology, experimental setup, and an in-depth discussion of the research results.